 Protecting the Future of North Portsea Island

-In 2014, the government awarded £58m of funding to the North Portsea Island Scheme which will be constructed over the next 10 years.
-Construction began in 2015 and is being delivered in five construction phases, with completion programmed in 2025.
-The scheme is grant funded by the Environment Agency and is being delivered by Coastal Partners on behalf of Portsmouth City Council.
+Since 2014, the government has awarded £63.7m of funding to the North Portsea Coastal Scheme for construction.
+Construction began in 2015 and is being delivered in five construction phases, with completion programmed in 2026.
+The scheme is grant funded by the Environment Agency as is being delivered by Coastal Partners on behalf of Portsmouth City Council.

 The Journey So Far

 Working with engineers, ecologists, heritage professionals and with support from the results of the consultation events, preferred coastal defence options for each phase were decided in 2014.
 This allowed the Scheme to be divided into five phases.